HaoLiHaiO/react-email-validation/README.md

 - I'm creating several components with different email validation methods which can be reused anywhere.

+- I use several input fields to see how different MUI fields look like with input validation.

 ## Tool versions

 Use a tool like asdf to control versions.
 Tool versions can be found in